 There are a lot of talks these days about the health risks associated with being sedentary.
 But what is sedentary behaviour, and why is it bad for us?
 Sedentary behaviour is defined as any activity that burns fewer than 200 calories per day.
 This includes activities like watching TV, using the computer or reading.

 Sedentary behaviour has been linked to a number of health problems, including obesity, heart disease, diabetes, and cancer.
 One of the reasons it’s so harmful is because when we’re sedentary, we tend to eat more.
-We also don’t burn as many calories, which can lead to weight gain.
+We also don’t burn as many calories, which can lead to weight gain by healthy life spa.

 Another reason sedentary behaviour is so harmful is that it can lead to muscle loss.
 When we’re not active, our muscles start to atrophy or shrink.